Pairing/Characters: Gen. Lucius, Sirius.

 Before Lucius could grab his wand, Snuggles, with a wide grin on his face, shook his body, drenching Lucius in sudsy water.

-Mouth hanging open, his wand now pointed, Lucius stared, and Snuggles, tail wagging, stared right back.
+Mouth hanging open, Lucius stared, and Snuggles, wagging his tail, stared right back.

 "You…you…" Lucius burst into laughter.
 "I think your name should have been Loki.
-You're definitely a trickster."
+You are, indeed, a quintessential trickster."

 Tongue lolling out, Snuggles hopped up to lick Lucius on the cheek.

-Up ahead, a swath of warm light from a door left ajar beamed onto the opposite corridor wall.
-Reaching the doorway, glimpses of fine furniture and a wall of lavishly curtained windows could be seen.
+Up ahead, a swath of warm light from a door left ajar beamed onto the opposite hallway wall.
+Reaching the doorway, Lucius peeked into one of the Manor's many lavish sitting rooms.

-Opening the door further and peeking in, Lucius sighed in relief.
+He opened the door further and then sighed in relief.
 "Father's usually here at this hour.
 He must not have returned from London yet."

-Snuggles, seeming to empathize and understand, nudged his head against Lucius's hand.
+Snuggles, seeming to empathise and understand, nudged his head against Lucius's hand.

-"My father is a great man as was his father before him, and so on, going back generations," Lucius said, petting the silky fur of Snuggles' neck.
+"My father is a great man, as was his father before him and so on, going back generations."
+Lucius petted the silky fur of Snuggles' neck.
 "Father is the right hand of the Dark Lord and is in charge while the Dark Lord is busy.
 I know it's expected of me to take up that responsibility one day, and I'd be lying if I said I didn't feel the weight of it."

-When they entered the sitting room, Amicus and Juvo lifted their heads, their noses sniffing.
+When Lucius and Snuggles entered the room, Amicus and Juvo lifted their heads and sniffed the air.

 They obeyed without question, leaving their large, plush cushions near the unlit fireplace.

-As Amicus neared, his hackles rose and growling erupted.
+As Amicus neared, his hackles rose.
 Juvo stayed back: supportive but nervous.

-"My, my, Snuggles, you are a surprise," Lucius commented, sauntering to the bookshelf behind a rococo mahogany writing desk.
+"My, my, Snuggles, you are a surprise."
+Lucius sauntered to the bookshelf behind a rococo mahogany writing desk.
 "Even though you can't be a purebred, perhaps I should still find you a proper bitch.
 What's your preference?
 Blue…brindle…fawn…grey…yellow… No?
 Well, that only leaves red.
 Not a type I'd want for myself, but I understand the allure."